SpiritIT/timezonecomplete/README.md

 3. Timezonecomplete aims to be "complete", whatever that means.
 Of course it will never be complete but we will keep adding.
 We did not find a library out there that has all of the following:
   * Naive dates (which know they have NO timezone information)
   * Aware dates (which have timezone information)
-  * Proper behaviour around DST changes (note that the ECMA 6 specification leaves this quite unclear and as a result, the JavaScript Date class
+  * Proper behaviour around DST changes
   * Calculating with dates and preserving unit information.
 Usually calculating with durations requires converting to milliseconds.
 Your project then becomes littered with "number" type variables that everybody has to guess contains milliseconds.
 We have a Duration class which you can create and read in terms of Hours, Minutes, Seconds, or Milliseconds.
 Adding or subtracting DateTimes yields a Duration.
   * Calculating with regular periods.
 For instance, I could define a period of 12 hours starting at 1970-01-01 08:00:00 Europe/Amsterdam time.
 What is the next period boundary from the current time?
 This cannot be calculated by adding hours to the UTC milliseconds because you have to account for Daylight Saving time.
   * Utility functions for e.g. determining leap years, determining the last Monday of the month etc.